COBRA Insurance New York

 This is standard in all States under the Federal Guidelines of COBRA.
 COBRA also covers what your insurance covered prior to your qualifying event.
 The only difference is the cost of the plan shifting from the employer to the covered individuals wishing to continue their insurance coverage.

 The cost of the COBRA coverage cannot exceed 102% of the premium paid for the employer group plan.
-The federal government states that a company must have 20 employees or more to be held accountable for providing COBRA coverage.
+This 102% cap applies to both Federal COBRA and the New York State Continuation of Coverage (Mini-COBRA) required for all fully-insured plans.

 The cost of COBRA may be difficult for anyone to pay.
-Therefore, New York State offers the marketplace options instead of COBRA.
-In addition, if you are an employee of the entertainment industry, the New York Continuation Assistance Demonstration Program for Entertainment Industry Employees may help you pay your premium.
+While New York’s DFS successfully fought to lower overall premium increases for 2026, the scheduled expiration of the enhanced federal ACA subsidies remains a major financial threat.
+The state offers the NY State of Health Marketplace as an alternative.
+If you are an employee of the entertainment industry, the New York Continuation Assistance Demonstration Program can help you by paying 75% of your COBRA premium.

 The Self-Employed Issue